ishuen/auto-renew-subscription/readme.md

 ### Limitation => TO-DO

 So far the accountStatus update feature only supports the symbol which has the quote asset equals BUSD.
 The future enhancement could be including other quote assets.

+### Others

+There will be another application (private repo) used to observe the market and then make the decision to place orders.